-Depreciation is calculated using the straight-line method to allocate their cost, net of their residual values, over their estimated useful lives or, in the case of leasehold improvements, the shorter lease term as follows:
+Depreciation is calculated using the straight-line method to allocate their cost, net of their residual values, over their estimated useful lives or, in the case of leasehold improvements and land use right, the shorter lease term as follows:

 Plant and buildings 10 - 20 years

-Leasehold improvements over the shorter of the unexpired term of the lease and 5 years
+Leasehold improvements over the shorter of the lease term or 5 years

 Machinery 3 - 10 years

 Office equipment and furniture 4 - 10 years

 Motor vehicles 5 years

-Land use right over the shorter of the unexpired term of the lease and 50 years
+Land use right over the shorter of the lease term or 50 years

+Leasehold land over the lease term

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (Note 2.9).
-Gains or losses on disposals are determined by comparing the proceeds with carrying amount and are recognised within "other income and other gains/(losses), net" in the consolidated statement of profit or loss.
+Gains or losses on disposals are determined by comparing the proceeds with carrying amount and are recognised within "other income and other gains, net" in the consolidated statement of profit or loss.